gammapotatodev/JamSepticEye/README.md

 Immersive soundtrack & sound design: every heartbeat and whisper crafted to haunt you.

-WASD - movement
+WASD - movement <br>
-SPACE - change your form  (in another form, you are able to pass through certain objects) Left & Right arrows - change camera direction
+SPACE - change your form  (in another form, you are able to pass through certain objects) <br> Left & Right arrows - change camera direction <br>
-Down arrow - change top-down view to third-person view E - to interact
+Down arrow - change top-down view to third-person view <br> E - to interact <br>
-F - to skip cutscenes
+F - to skip cutscenes <br>
 ESC - back to menu